chenkenbio/TransEPI/README.md

 # TransEPI: Capturing large genomic contexts for accurately predicting enhancer-promoter interactions

+The codes and datasets for [Capturing large genomic contexts for accurately predicting enhancer-promoter interactions](https://www.biorxiv.org/content/10.1101/2021.09.04.458817v1).

 **The Supplementary Tables** of the manuscript are available at [Supp_Tables.xlsx](./paper/Supp_Tables.xlsx)

-The implementation and the datasets for [Capturing large genomic contexts for accurately predicting enhancer-promoter interactions](https://www.biorxiv.org/content/10.1101/2021.09.04.458817v1).
+---

 TransEPI is a Transformer-based model for EPI prediction.
 This repository contains the scripts, data, and trained models for TransEPI.